iainmclean07/DissertationRepo/timelog.md

 * *1.5 hours* Advisor meeting
 * *4 hours* Continued reading over papers, started looking into how to write definitions from Full Abstraction paper

+### 9 Nov 2020

+* *2 hours* Reading over papers

+### 10 Nov 2020

+* Did not work on Dissertation due to the full abstraction paper not being available

+### 11 Nov 2020

+* Did not work on Dissertation due to the full abstraction paper not being available